Course environment#

 CSC Notebooks#

-CSC Notebooks is a platform offered by the Finnish IT Center for Science, a publicly-owned company that supports research, education, and culture in the country with computing infrastructure.
-CSC Notebooks works similar to Binder in the sense that its primary purpose is to run Jupyter Notebooks in a browser window.
+CSC Noppe is a platform offered by the Finnish IT Center for Science, a publicly-owned company that supports research, education, and culture in the country with computing infrastructure.
+CSC Noppe works similar to Binder in the sense that its primary purpose is to run Jupyter Notebooks in a browser window.
 It is tailormade for education purposes, offers more features (such as a persistent data directory), and is free to use for students and staff at Finnish universities.

-To start using CSC Notebooks:
+To start using CSC Noppe:

-2. Then, choose ‘Join workspace’, and enter the join code aut-z2y1a9nw .
+Then, choose ‘Join workspace’, and enter the join code {{csc_workspace_join_code}} .

-3. In the section ‘My workspaces’, you should now see ‘Automating GIS processes 2, 2023’ with one application: click the ‘power button’ on the right side to start it.
+In the section ‘My workspaces’, you should now see ‘Automating GIS processes 2, {{year}}’ with one application: click the ‘power button’ on the right side to start it.

-For this reason, the ‘launch button’ on top of interactive pages takes you to the main page of CSC Notebooks, only, from where you still have to manually start the course’s application.
+Important:CSC Noppe have seen a new, vastly improved version since last year’s course, some features have not yet been fully implemented.For this reason, the ‘launch button’ on top of interactive pages takes you to the main page of CSC Noppe only, from where you still have to manually start the course’s application.

-Everything you save within the my-work directory should persist between runs.
+directory should persist between runs.
 However, make sure you save finished and unfinished work also in another place, to be on the safe side, for instance, by committing and pushing it to your personal git repository.

 Git and GitHub: keep track of changes#

-One of the core goals of this course (besides learning how to program) is to learn how to use version control with git and how to store your code (publicly or privately) on GitHub .
+One of the core goals of this course (besides learning how to program) is to learn how to use version control with git and how to store your code (publicly or privately) on GitHub.

 git is a version control software (developed by a rather famous Finn: Linus Torvalds - the creator of Linux) that is used to track and store changes in your files (e.g., software source code) and recording the history of past changes.
 Git stores files in a ‘repository’, which you can simply think of as a directory tree containing all files related to a project.
 Git is widely used by professionals to keep track of their work and to collaborate with other people.